aclaf/flagrant/docs/explanation/argument-files.md

 Common scenarios include build systems that need to pass extensive compiler flags and file lists, test frameworks that need to specify numerous configuration options, and applications with environment-specific settings that differ between development, staging, and production.
 Developers frequently need to invoke the same command with slight variations, and argument files enable this by allowing a base configuration file to be combined with command-line overrides.
 CI/CD pipelines benefit from storing canonical configurations in version-controlled argument files rather than embedding them in scripts where they're harder to audit and modify.

 The feature also improves accessibility by reducing the need to type or remember long command sequences.
 Users can maintain curated argument files for different purposes and simply reference them by name.
-When combined with shell completion, this provides a powerful workflow where users can quickly select from predefined configurations.

 ## File format and syntax